-While almost two thirds of RTP spending is devoted to maintaining and operating the existing transportation system, more than \$25 billion is expected to be available to build 709 new projects between 2023 and 2045.
+While sixty percent of RTP constrained project list spending is devoted to maintaining and operating the existing transportation system, almost \$28 billion is expected to be available to build 751 new projects between 2023 and 2045.
 The following charts describe how the RTP capital spending is allocated among different project types, sizes, and nominating agencies.